ege-erdogan/comp304-project2/README.md

 Each plane is represented by the struct above in its own thread.
 Landing planes have even `id`s and departing planes have odd `id`s.
 The status char is L for landing, E for emergency, and D for departing planes.

 In the `landing` and `departing` methods, first a `Plane` struct is created and its values are initialized according to the type of the plane.
 Then the thread waits to acquire the lock for its respective queue, pushes the plane into the queue, and starts waiting for the signal from the ATC thread.

+An emergency landing is disinguished from a regular landing by passing an argument to the `landing` method when creating the thread.
+If `emergency` is true, an emergency landing is created.
+Another solution would be to write a new method to be called when the emergency landing thread is created, but passing an argument is more efficient since a large part of the code is the same for emergency and regular landings.

 ### Queue